Róbson (footballer, born 1994)

-Róbson Januário de Paula (born February 14, 1994) is a Brazilian professional footballer who plays as a defender for Portuguese club Farense.
+Róbson Januário de Paula (born February 14, 1994) is a Brazilian former professional footballer who played as a defender.

 Club career

 Breakthrough and loan to Kawasaki Frontale

 Róbson was a product of by Bahia's youth academy.
 In July 2013, he was loaned to Kawasaki Frontale.
 Due to the injuries of Kawasaki Frontale's centre backs, Yusuke Igawa, Hiroki Ito and Jun Sonoda, Róbson was signed to increase squad's depth.
 However he only made one appearance for the club which was in Emperor's Cup and returned to Bahia when his loan spell was expired.